-The exam is given twice a year - once in the fall semester, usually in November, and once in the spring semester, usually in April.
-These dates differ from the "comprehensive exam" dates on Villanova's academic calendar.
+- The Comprehensive Exam is given twice a year - once in the fall semester, usually in November, and once in the spring semester, usually in March or April.
+These dates often differ from the "comprehensive exam" dates on Villanova's academic calendar

-be currently enrolled in the sixth required course, if it has not yet been taken.
+- Students must have completed at least five of the six required courses and be enrolled in the sixth required course, if it has not yet been taken.

 - Students must pass the exam within the six-year period allotted for the degree.
 This six-year period starts when the first course in the program is taken.